Anahkiasen/underscore-php/README.md

 You can find a detailed summary of all classes and methods in the [repo's wiki][]

 Note that as Underscore natively extends PHP, it can automatically reference original PHP functions when the context matches.
-Per example the following will go call the origin `array_intersect` function.
-The advantage is obviously that it allows chaining on a lot of otherwise one-off functions or that only work by reference/
+Per example the following will go call the original `array_diff` and `array_merge` functions.
+The advantage is obviously that it allows chaining on a lot of otherwise one-off functions or that only work by reference.

 ```php
 Arrays::diff($array, $array2, $array3)